kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 Adjusting the `.json` dependencies was a manageable inconvenience...adjusting the `.less` files was a mind numbing sh*t-show.

-I knew I would use this setup again and again, so containing it in a reusable template I could use to initialize projects seemed to make sense.
-When I finished the refactor, I started building the template.
+I knew I would use this setup again and again, so containing it in a reusable template I could start projects with seemed to make sense.
+So I started building the template when I finished the refactor.

 <a name="more-problems"></a>
 ## More Problems